 The advantages of Super O were that it still worked with Magnetraction just like traditional track.
 If anything it worked better, because the tops of the rails were flat, not curved.
 Plus, the copper center rail was highly conductive.
 With most types of track, you have to run power to various parts of the layout to compensate for voltage drop.
 With Super O, you can get by with fewer power runs.

 And proponents are fond of pointing out how well theirs has held up over the years.
 They have a point.
 After all, the stuff hasn’t been produced since 1966.

 There’s also no question it looks more like real train track than the 3-rail tubular track Lionel sold up until that point.
 The center rail is still there, but it’s much easier to ignore.

 Disadvantages of Lionel Super O track

 That copper center rail is also a cause of controversy.
 The rail caused some of the pickup rollers to develop a groove and wear out prematurely.
-A change in the composition of the metal solved that problem.
+A change in the composition of the metal used in the rollers solved that problem.
 Proponents of Super O say that was never a major problem anyway.
 There are detractors who insist Lionel never solved the problem, but it’s hard to know if they’re just being disagreeable.
 Super O track brings out strong emotions in some people, and some of them aren’t positive.
 (I blame diffusion of innovation–more on that in a minute.)
 That said, I’ve never seen any convincing evidence of Super O track damaging a pickup roller made after 1957.